WELCOME OFFER! Get 50% Extra Views On Your First Campaign with VeeFly. Use Promo Code - FIRST50 Get Started

 Rather than hastily completing one video before moving on to the next, take a batch approach.
 Set aside certain days for certain activities:

-- Batch Editing: Spread the editing process over several days, tackling the most time-consuming parts (like color grading or sound design) for all videos in one session.
+• Batch Editing: Spread the editing process over several days, tackling the most time-consuming parts (such as color grading or sound design) for all videos in a single session.

 2. Set Realistic and Sustainable Upload Schedules

 The consistency you will need should be something you can manage without always feeling pressured.
-If a well-made and researched video that is high quality requires 14 hours to make.
+If a well-made, high-quality, well-researched video requires 14 hours to make.
 But you have only six hours each week, so you cannot consistently post every day.

-- Be Honest: Evaluate the limitations on your real-life time.
-If you can be consistent only when posting one good video every fortnight, make this your schedule.
+• Be Honest: Evaluate the limitations on your real-life time.
+If you can only be consistent by posting one good video every fortnight, make this your schedule.

 3. Use Templates and Streamlined Workflows